 As the delta variant takes hold, cases are again surging in the UK.
 Despite the surge in cases, the UK plans to end all restrictions.

 There are advocates for, and against, this reopening.
 Even with the rise in cases, deaths in the UK are well under control.
 There are however recent disturbing signs, and the suggestion that by opening with cases rising, the UK could risk becoming a variant factory.

 There is also the more disturbing suggestion that plan in the UK could be to allow younger children to gain herd immunity through infection despite data suggesting children may be more at risk with delta and other new variants, and that people may be exposed to brain damage through ‘long covid‘.

-The UK seems committed to not waiting for herd immunity before reopening, as explained in this article, the reason for opening now is that the surge of cases entire premise of the UK reopen now when cases are still rising, is even if reopening at a later date, the UK is expecting case numbers to surge when they re-open.
-Given the definition of ‘herd-immunity‘ is that when herd immunity is reached, cases do not increase even when restrictions are removed, the UK is definitely planning to reopen without reaching herd immunity.
-This could be because the UK feels herd immunity is not possible, or because they believe that some degree of herd immunity is best reached by infections, rather than vaccinations
+The UK seems committed to not waiting for herd immunity before reopening, as explained in this article, the reason for opening now while cases are still rising, is that the surge of cases now, will be less what would if reopening at a later date.
+Either way, the UK is expecting case numbers to surge following re-opening.
+Given the definition of ‘herd-immunity‘ is that when herd immunity is reached, cases do not increase even when restrictions are removed, the UK is definitely planning to reopen without having achieved herd immunity.
+This could be because the UK feels herd immunity is not possible, or because they believe that some degree of herd immunity is best reached by infections, rather than vaccinations.

 USA: A mystery to the decline in cases?

 In the US, cases began to decline in mid January, despite vaccination levels at the that time still being quite low.